Ectatomminae

-Ectatomminae is a subfamily of ants in the poneromorph subfamilies group containing four extant and three extinct genera in two tribes.
+Ectatomminae is a subfamily of ants containing twelve extant and three extinct genera in two tribes.
 The subfamily was described in 2003 when Barry Bolton divided the Ponerinae subfamily into six subfamilies.
 Heteroponerinae used to be an independent subfamily, but was merged into Ectatomminae in 2022.
 The taxonomical position of Ectatomminae was further upheld in a genomic reanalysis conducted with alternate methods in 2024.